RobWelbourn/TwilioPVToolkit/docs/docs.md

 <dl>
 <dt><a href="#module_call">call</a></dt>
 <dd><p>The call module provides classes for call handling.
 It also configures and starts an Express web server
 to handle the associated webhooks and status callbacks.
-It exports the following:</p>
+It primarily provides the following:</p>
 <ol>
 <li><p>The Call class, which encapsulates a running call and its state.
 It wraps a Twilio VoiceResponse object that is
 used to generate TwiML in response to webhooks.</p>